When You Are Dismissed

 From gratitude.

-This is where I return when my knowing is questioned.
+This is where I return when my experience is questioned.

 Not to convince.